-3. Find out what FPTP (First past the post) is.
-Find out the name of two other forms of voting systems.

-4. Find out about the 2016 Referendum on Member rship of the EU (aka Brexit).
-There was the 'Remain' an d 'Leave' campaign.
+3. hat FPTP (First past the posed briefly explain them. t) is.
+Find out the nar me of two other forms of voting 4.
+Find out about the 2016 Referendum on Membership of the EU (aka Brexit).
+There was the 'Remain' and 'Leave' campaign.
 Leave won with 52%.
-Summari ise below the main arguments of each campaign:
+Summarise below the main arguments of each campaign: Leave: Remair ո։ 5. things the current governm since being in power.
+This vernment) have changed or nouncements.

-Leave: